ABSAC67/ABSAC-Apps/README.md

 # ABSAC-Apps
-Web page for ABSAC Apps links, intended for use on mobile devices
+Web page for ABSAC Apps links, intended for use on mobile devices.

+All icon tiles are held on imgur.com.